 Whale season on the Big Island is between November and May.
-During these months the humpback whales spend their winter months in the waters around the Hawaiian islands to raise their calves (the children) away from predators.
-The Big Island is one of the most popular Hawaiian Islands for Whale watching together with Maui and Kauai.
+Humpback whales spend their winter months in the waters around the Hawaiian islands to raise their calves (the children) far away from predators.
+The Big Island is one of the most popular Hawaiian Islands for Whale watching.
+Other good islands to see the whales are Maui and Kauai.

 Our whale watching guide is split in the following topics: